 - up to 60 days in County jail

 If the accused has never had a license in New Jersey or any other jurisdiction, the person will be subject to the following penalty if convicted:

 - The court will issue an order that prohibits the person from receiving a license for a period up to 180 days

 Edward V. Murachanian is well versed in New Jersey traffic and criminal laws and may be able to save your driving privileges.
 There are several arguments that can result in the dismissal or downgrade of the charges you are facing; for example, if you drove because of an emergency, this may be a valid defense.
 Typically, an emergency occurs when there is an actual and reasonable belief that an injury or the immediate threat of an injury made it necessary to drive.
 Other defenses may also be available.
-If you are facing a driving without a license charge, call The Law Office of Edward V. Murachanian at 732-477-3030.
+If you are facing a driving without a license charge, call or fill out the online contact form to reach the Law Office of Edward V. Murachanian at 732-477-3030.